What is a Community Foundation?

 NDCF was formed by a group of citizens who were interested in establishing an efficient way of meeting some of the needs in North Dakota in the educational, charitable, arts, scientific, and health areas.
 Initial support for the Foundation came from the Otto Bremer Foundation, the Northwest Area Foundation, the Northwest Bancorporation, the North Dakota Bremer Banks, and the Bush Foundation.

 The office staff, under the supervision of its volunteer Board of Directors, carries on the work of the Foundation.
 Board members are appointed from major professional groups in North Dakota and from the public at large.
 All grant distribution decisions are made by the NDCF Board of Directors.

 NDCF Confirmed in Compliance with National Standards for U.S. Community Foundations

 The National Standards Seal represents official confirmation from the Community Foundations National Standards Board that NDCF has met the most rigorous standards for community foundations.
 The seal affirms NDCF's commitment to financial security, transparency, and accountability and says that our grantmaking includes an open, competitive process designed to address the changing needs of our community.
 NDCF was the first community foundation in North Dakota to be accredited and was most recently re-accredited in October of 2019.

 The National Standards for U.S. Community Foundations Program was established in 2000 to guide community foundations by establishing legal, ethical, and effective operational practices that serve as blueprints for internal development and benchmarks for external assessment.
-The 41 National Standards require NDCF to document its policies in donor services, investment management, grantmaking and administration.
-To receive confirmation of National Standards compliance, we have submitted our organizational and financial policies and procedures to a rigorous peer review.
+The 26 National Standards require NDCF to document its policies in donor services, investment management, grantmaking and administration.
+To receive confirmation of National Standards compliance, we submitted our organizational and financial policies and procedures to a rigorous peer review.